 4 Ways to Prep for Your First Postpartum Checkup

-Following are four ways to prepare for your first visit:
+Four ways to prepare for your first visit:

 Prepare for a Pelvic Exam

-You should expect a complete physical exam and pelvic exam along with a pap smear, so prepare accordingly.
+Expect a complete physical exam and pelvic exam along with a pap smear, so prepare accordingly.

 This is your time to speak up about any concerns you have regarding your physical health.
 If you have pain during your examination, be sure to tell your practitioner.
 Don't be shy about discussing any issues, no matter now embarrassing you think they are.